 The Format option is used to initially format a drive.
-The operation writes sector headers and initializes the drive's RCT tables.
+The operation writes sector headers, initializes the drive's RCT tables, and replaces any defects listed in the MDL.
 It is used to format a virgin drive, a drive that has been determined to contain unusable data, or a drive with a format that is improper to use with a particular controller.